rwalters/prime_patterns/README.md

     return false if Strategies::LessThanTwo.new.check(input)
 ```

-Since I had used tests to check the original version, it's easy to verify that this changes hasn't messed anything up by running those same tests.
+Since I had used tests to check the original version, it's easy to verify that this change hasn't messed anything up by running those same tests.
 Unless there is some auto-loading going on, there will be a failure until `require 'strategies'` is added to the top of the file.
 Since it's quick, I'll move the next check into a separate strategy.
 Now the code is

 ```ruby
 module Strategies